lizbethpacheco6761-gif/WHOLESALE-RETAIL-ORDERS/README.md

 My **PRIMARY KEY** from the product_supplier table is **Product ID**.
 In the orders table the **PRIMARY KEY** is **Order ID** and the **FOREIGN KEY** is **Product ID**.

+I then checked for missing values & duplicates and found that this dataset had none!